 Subscribe to our Nas.io (Nas Academy) channel to access exclusive resources for FREE, or join our chat community.
 Keep safe!

-To answer the Q, we will refer to G.R.
+To address this issue, we will cite G.R.
 No 74246, 26 January 1989, also known as Mariwasa Manufacturing, Inc. vs. Leogardo.
-In this ruling, SC maintained that probi period of more than 6 months can be allowed by law, provided:
+In this decision, SC upheld that probi period of over 6 months can be permitted by law, if:

-(2) The probationary period may be extended as an act of liberality to give an employee another chance if the latter failed to meet performance expectations.
+(2) The probationary period is extended as a gesture of generosity to offer an employee another opportunity if the former did not meet performance standards.

 Quoting SC: